MartianColonist/POSEIDON/docs/content/installation.rst

    git clone https://github.com/MartianColonist/POSEIDON_public.git

-Then navigate into the POSEIDON_public directory and install the package via:
+Then navigate into the 'POSEIDON_public' directory and install the package via:

 .. code-block:: bash

    pip install .

 And that, splendidly, is all there is to it.
-Onwards, to the tutorials!
+Onwards to the tutorials!